Mikey's Muppet Memorabilia Museum

 Oscar with a skunk, made by Applause.

 Curiously, a figure of Ernie does not seem to have been made for this Camp Sesame series which is extremely bizarre!
+It's the only set that does not have an Ernie figure.
 I've certainly never seen an Applause Camp Sesame Ernie figure listed anywhere online.
 As such, the set has only five figures which is also odd for an Applause PVC series as most of their Sesame figures were released in even sets of 4, 6, 8 or 10.

-Note: Tara Toys also made a Camp Sesame series of figures, as larger sized bendy figures, which does include an Ernie figure in the set.
+Note: Tara Toys also made a Camp Sesame series of figures, as larger sized bendy figures, and that set has an Ernie figure.
 Although both the Applause and Tara Toys series of figures used the title "Camp Sesame", these are two completely different and unrelated sets of figures.

 Other figures in the Applause series: